ABOUT

 These questions are at the heart of VERSE/VISUAL.

-2023 marks the 5th year of VERSE/VISUAL!
+2024 marks the 6th year of VERSE/VISUAL!
 This project is a collaboration between Ipswich creatives, inspired by a series of visual essays done by the New York Times in 2017, that presents art and writings that result from the joining of creative forces.
-Artists and writers submit a recent piece of their work, which is then given to a creator of the opposite discipline.
+Creators submit a recent piece of their work, which is then given to a different accepted creator.
 They, in turn, create a new work responding to it.
 Collaborator's identities are not revealed until the opening reception of the project, allowing for unfiltered responses.

 We are so excited to share this year's VERSE/VISUAL with you.